10 Most Beautiful Small Towns in Pennsylvania You Should Visit

 Flickr/James Loesch

-This town began when a little tavern was built back in 1745 and William Doyle’s Tavern allowed the area to grow into the town that it is today.
-Henry Chapman Mercer left three buildings to be used as museums after his death and people can now visit the Mercer Museum, Fonthill, and Moravian Pottery and Tile Works.
-A former prison was transformed into the James A. Michener Art Museum and the town has numerous other cultural activities throughout the year.
+This town began when a little tavern was built in 1745, and William Doyle’s Tavern allowed the area to grow into the town it is today.
+Henry Chapman Mercer left three buildings to be used as museums after his death, and people can now visit the Mercer Museum, Fonthill, and Moravian Pottery and Tile Works.
+A former prison was transformed into the James A. Michener Art Museum, and the town has had numerous other cultural activities throughout the year.

 Address: Doylestown, PA